Ingredients (~8 servings)

 - Parmesan cheese for garnish

-Once melted, add the diced garlic, Cajun seasoning, and onion powder; cook for ~2-3 minutes until fragrant.
+Next, add the diced garlic, Cajun seasoning, and onion powder to the melted butter; sauté for approximately 2-3 minutes or until fragrant.

-Slowly pour in the grits while stirring constantly to prevent clumping.
+Gradually whisk in the grits while stirring continuously to prevent them from lumping up.

-Stir in the black pepper, cheddar cheese, remaining 2 Tbsp butter, and heavy cream until the cheese is fully melted.
+Add black pepper, cheddar cheese, remaining butter, and heavy cream to the grits, stirring until the cheese melts completely.

-Taste and add salt as needed – the amount depends on how salty your broth and cheese are.
+Taste the grits before adding salt; the saltiness will vary depending on how salty your broth and cheese are.

-Season the shrimp with 1 Tbsp of the Cajun seasoning in a large bowl, tossing to coat evenly.
+In a large bowl, toss the shrimp with 1 tablespoon of Cajun seasoning to coat evenly.

-Heat a drizzle of olive oil in a large skillet over medium heat for ~3-4 minutes.
+On medium heat, heat a small amount of olive oil in a large skillet for approximately 3-4 minutes.

-Add the shrimp and cook for ~3-4 minutes total, about 2 minutes per side, until pink and slightly curled.
+Add the shrimp to the pan; cook for a total of approximately 3-4 minutes or about 2 minutes on each side or until the shrimp turn pink and are slightly curled.

 Remove the shrimp from the pan and set aside.

-Add the andouille sausage to the same pan and cook until browned, ~5-7 minutes.
+Add the sausage and cook in the same pan until it becomes browned, approximately 5-7 minutes.

-The sausage will render some fat which adds flavor to the dish.
+The sausage will render some fat into the pan, which will help season your dish.

-Add the onion, bell pepper, and celery to the pan; cook for ~5 minutes until the vegetables start to soften.
+Put the onion, bell pepper, and celery in the pan; continue cooking for approximately 5 minutes or until the vegetables have softened slightly.

-This is the “holy trinity” of Cajun cooking – don’t rush this step.
+This combination of vegetables is called the “holy trinity” of Cajun cooking — take your time with this step!

-Add the garlic and remaining 1/2 Tbsp Cajun seasoning; cook for ~2 minutes until fragrant.
+Add your garlic and the remaining ½ tablespoon of Cajun seasoning; continue cooking for approximately 2 minutes or until fragrant.

-Pour in the diced tomatoes, chicken broth, heavy cream, and Worcestershire sauce.
+Add the diced tomatoes, chicken broth, heavy cream, and Worcestershire sauce to the pan.

-Stir in the lemon juice and hot sauce, then return the cooked shrimp to the pan.
+Add your lemon juice and hot sauce, then add the shrimp back to the pan with the sauce.

-Stir everything together and remove from heat – the residual heat will finish cooking the shrimp.
+Combine the ingredients and remove from heat; the residual heat in the pan will finish cooking the shrimp.

-If your grits have stiffened up, stir in a little milk to loosen them back up.
+If your grits thickened while cooling, you can add a little bit of milk to loosen them back up.

-Spoon the grits into serving bowls, then top with the shrimp and sausage mixture.
+Place the cheesy grits in serving bowls, and place the shrimp and sausage filling on top.

-Garnish with fresh parsley and grated Parmesan cheese before serving.
+Finally, garnish with fresh parsley and shredded Parmesan cheese before serving.

 Cajun Shrimp and Grits